TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 Lady Glynlamin has been attacked by Elder Maiele during the night using _Vicious Mockery_, using it to mock her cowardice.
 Elder Maiele entered through the door left unlocked as Aien was drinking at the Easing Water.
 Before the attack, she placed a golden leaf in her office.
+Elder Maiele has suggested, to the council, that Lady Glynlamin has fabricated this event to deflect from her recent failings - which the council agree could be a possibility.

 While there are no physical wounds, Lady Glynlamin will be feverish and inconsolable about her cowardice.
 She will share the following